Head of Animation Animal Logic

 Rob is a two-time Oscar nominee for his animation work on Star Wars: Episode I – The Phantom Menace and Star Wars: Episode II – Attack of the Clones and has been nominated for two BAFTA Awards for his work on Men in Black and Star Wars: The Phantom Menace.

 Prior to Animal Logic, Coleman spent 14 years at Industrial Light & Magic and Lucasfilm Animation, working closely with George Lucas.
 He was chosen as one of the most creative people in the entertainment industry when he was added to Entertainment Weekly's 'It List' in 2002 as their 'It CG-Creature Crafter' for his work on digital Yoda.
-Most recently Rob was the Head of Animation on The LEGO® Movie.
-Rob is currently working on both LEGO® Batman and Ninjago.
+Most recently Rob was the Animation Director of 'Peter Rabbit'.
+He was Head of Animation on The LEGO® Movie, LEGO® Batman and Ninjago.

 VFX Supervisor BlueBolt

 Stuart Bullen is a VFX Supervisor at BlueBolt, a boutique facility in London, UK, working across Hollywood & British studio and independent films and television.

 After studying Graphic Design Stuart joined the industry as a runner, by 2005 he was at The Moving Picture Company as a 2D artist.
 He progressed up through the team as a Compositor and worked on the Harry Potter films, Quantum of Solace and HBO’s Rome among others, as well as cutting his teeth on music videos and commercials.